0mar/mercurial/README.md

 The simulation source files are located in `src`.
 Simulation results are stored in `results` and can be processed by running `process_results.py`.

 Example scenes files are stored in `scenes`.
-Scenes can be created manually or by using the (simple) tool `create_scene.py`, located in the `src` folder.
+Scenes can be created manually or by using the (simple) tool `create_scene.py`.

 Other preset configuration files (corresponding to several test cases in the project) are present in the `configs` folder.